peerlibrary/meteor-blaze-components/README.md

 }
 ```

-It is important to use `onClick` and not `onclick` because only the former will be handled by Blaze Components
+Blaze Components will recognize any element attribute beginning with "on" followed by a capital letter as an event binding attribute.
-(and the latter will be passed on as it is).
+In these examples `onClick` will be recognized as a binding for the `click` event, but `onclick` will be passed on as it is to the DOM. `onKeyup` will be recognized as a binding for the `keyup` event, and so on.

 Moreover, observe the [`callFirstWith`](#user-content-reference_instance_callFirstWith) call.
 This allows
 [mixins](#mixins-1) to hook into the same event.
 Only the first resolved event handler with a given name is